ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IARINC424Airport.rst

 IARINC424Airport
 ================

-.. py:class:: IARINC424Airport
+.. py:class:: ansys.stk.core.stkobjects.aviator.IARINC424Airport

    object

    Do not use this interface, as it is deprecated.
 Use IAgAvtrARINC424Item instead.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IARINC424Airport

 Overview
 --------